 Topical decongestants relieve nasal congestion while reducing the side effects associated with systemically-acting decongestants, such as high blood pressure.
 They should only be used by patients for a maximum of 3 days in a row, because rebound congestion may occur in the form of rhinitis medicamentosa.

-Radio Frequency Turbinate Reduction (RFTA)
+Treat Enlarged Nasal Turbinates with Radio Frequency Turbinate Ablation (RFTA)

 Radiofrequency (also known as Coblation) is a surgical device and method which allows shrinkage of tissue under the lowest temperature possible, rather than burning the tissue.
 It protects the healthy turbinate tissue while shrinking its overall size, to improve nasal airflow and possibly reduce snoring.
 It is performed in the office using local anesthesia with minimal discomfort, and patients return to work the following day.